zaknbur/Reactors/Artifical Intelligence 1_Building Software That Recognizes You/starting-site.md

+# Starter site

+We'll be adding functionality to an existing website, which represents our client, Contoso Travel.
+Contoso Travel is working to enable travelers to translate street signs and identify who is in a picture.
+You'll add functionality to three separate sections of the website - **translate** for sign translation, **train** for training the application to detect faces, and finally **detect** to identify faces.

 ## Explore the current files

 1. Take a moment to browse the files that were copied into the project directory.
 Verify that they include: